 We can also eat it, but as a society, we have moved away from high-level vitamin D foods such as organ meats, eggs and full-fat dairy.
 Vitamin D deficiency is also closely linked to obesity - one to read up on!

-All info above is just a snapshot into the roles of these supplements, and there are many more - including probiotics and Omega-3, so I encourage you to do some research and see how much difference making a small change can make to the health of the body and mind.
+All the info above is just a snapshot into the roles of these supplements, and there are many more - including probiotics and Omega-3, so I encourage you to do some research and see how much difference making a small change can make to the health of the body and mind.

-I am fascinated by nutrition and how easy it is to make positive changes; I hope to encourage that sense of curiosity in your health too.
+I am fascinated by nutrition and how easy it is to make positive changes; I hope to encourage that sense of curiosity in your health, too.

 Ilona Coryndon Burns